TheoDidon/I2_projet_web/README.md

 # I2_projet_web

-This is a project done in Centrale Marseille during a project.
+This is a project done in Centrale Marseille during a web project.
 It will represent a snail breeding